ianrasmussen05/programming-languages-2021/Lab1-Lambda-Calculus/README.md

 Requirements: git, Haskell, bnfc

-To set up your computer, fork [this directory](https://github.com/alexhkurz/programming-languages-2020/).

-You now have a repo `programming-languages-2020/`.
-This is the base folder to follow the instructions in this section.
+How to get started: Download this directory and `cd` into it in a terminal.

-### How to Generate a Parser
+## How to Generate a Parser

-- To **view the grammar** of the pure lambda calculus go to the folder `grammar` and  open [LambdaNat0.cf](https://github.com/alexhkurz/programming-languages-2020/blob/master/Lab1-Lambda-Calculus/LambdaNat0/grammar/LambdaNat0.cf).
+- To **view the grammar** of the pure lambda calculus go to the folder `grammar` and  open `LambdaNat0.cf`.

 - To **create a parser** run